OpenBluetoothToolbox/SimpleBluez/docs/security.rst

 Vendorization
 -------------
-Currently, the following libraries are included as part of SimpleDBus, with the following CMake options available:
+Currently, the following libraries are included as part of SimpleBluez, with the following CMake options available:

 * `fmtlib`_